zorrowang/LeetCode/docs/Languages/Java/data-structure/Array.md

 System.out.println(Arrays.toString(new int[]{1, 2}));  // Array literal, introduced later
 ```

-The elements in the array allocated by new will automatically be initialized as
+The elements in the array allocated by the new will automatically be initialized as

 - boolean : `false`
 - int : `0`